Are you using behavioral retargeting to improve the quality of your leads and get more sales? If not, you’re missing a trick.

 There are a number of great reasons to use onsite retargeting.
 For a start, there’s the retargeting conversion rate.
 As you’ll see from our case studies below, onsite behavioral retargeting has boosted conversions for some customers by up to 2100%.

-Behavioral retargeting leads to a better user experience because offers are relevant, targeted, and often timed.
+Behavioral retargeting leads to better user experience because offers are relevant, targeted, and often timed.
 For example, you can use website retargeting to:

 - Make targeted offers to people who have previously purchased something from your store or landed on your site